sovrin-foundation/SGF-v3/sbu/docs/gf_info/glossary.md

 ### Network of Networks

 A decentralized collection of discoverable and interoperable Peer-Nets.
-Each Peer-Net a The internet is already an exemplar of a network of networks structure based on DNS and URI standards.
+The internet is already an exemplar of a network of networks structure based on DNS and URI standards.
+A Metasystem or *Ecosystem* is comprised of one or more Peer-Nets.

 ### Governing Body